VivekKotecha01/BurgerBash-SQL-Case-study/README.md

 - The data for this project originates from a custom schema designed for the BurgerBash SQL case study.
 - It consists of tables such as Customer Orders, Runner Orders, Burger Runner, and Burger Name.
 These tables provide a structured format for organizing information related to burger orders.
 - The project's database is independently created, focusing on practical SQL.
-Refer to the GitHub repository for detailed insights into how these tables manage and structure data in the context of the BurgerBash case study.

 ### Exploratory Data Analysis